What is a Blockchain?

 close

-Why Are There No Miners at Geeq?
+Why is There No Mining at Geeq?

 Bitcoin and Ethereum (among others) famously use mining in their Proof of Work (PoW) protocols, why doesn’t Geeq?